sargarass/spatial-database-coursework/README.md

 # Cache tuning
 In the file *database.cpp* you can change cache size in vram and ram.

-These caches are used to fast allocation temp memories for operation (stack allocators).
+These caches are used to fast allocation temporary memories for operation (stack allocators).
 ```C++
 gpudb::GpuStackAllocator::getInstance().resize(1056ULL * 1024ULL * 1024ULL);
 StackAllocator::getInstance().resize(1024ULL * 1024ULL * 1024ULL);